Building a Strong Foundation

 The emphasis is on generating curiosity through activities and cooperative projects.
 Conducting experiments, making observations and collecting data are also stressed.
 The curriculum includes: a study of waterfowl and wetlands at the Dornin Science Center, growth and changes in animals, properties of liquids and solids, energy from wind and moving water, and movement of air and water in the environment.

 Students continue their introduction to the Spanish language through an interactive system approach.
-Lessons revolve around using Spanish: basic vocabulary including salutations, colors, numbers, classroom and household words, food, and other common vocabulary.
+Lessons revolve around using Spanish: basic vocabulary including salutations, and household words, food, and other common vocabulary.
 The year culminates in a Spanish play based on what the students have learned throughout the year.

 The emphasis is on generating enthusiasm and enjoyment of the creative process, while developing basic art making skills.
 Students are exposed to a variety of materials and techniques throughout the year.
 Understanding basic design skills are included in each project while exploring art history, children’s literature, and a variety of cultures around the world.